+Students will be placed in small groups according to the results of the in-country placement test.
+Each group will be assigned specific reading materials corresponding to its level.
 Readings will serve as the basis for oral presentations in class and written commentary to be submitted periodically to the language instructor.
 Students are responsible for all required readings and should be prepared to bring them to bear on discussions in class.
-The readings will help you place the class in context, challenge and engage lecturers, generate questions for class discussions, and deepen your knowledge of particular aspects discussed in class.
+The readings will help you to place the classes in context, challenge and engage lecturers, generate questions for class discussions, and deepen your knowledge of particular aspects discussed in class.
 Students will be sent out to perform field-based exercises and activities and will be required to give oral presentations or write detailed narrative accounts of these experiential drills.
-Students will also be assigned newspaper and magazine articles and short stories for explication and comment either in class or as individual homework.
+In addition to regular communication in French-speaking homestays, outside activities include visits to local Francophone radio stations, print media facilities, and French instruction classes in local schools.
+Students will also be assigned newspaper and magazine articles and short stories for explication and comment, either in class or as individual homework.

-Required Readings
+Required Texts

-In addition to a Reading Packet prepared by the program's French instructors, you are required to purchase the following level-appropriate French textbook once you arrive in Morocco.
+In addition to a Reading Packet prepared by the program's French instructors, readings for the Intermediate French: French in Tunisian Contexts level include: